oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

    ![Image showing Database Edition of Source database](./images/database_edition.png)

-**6. Check Database characterset.**
+**6. Check database characterset.**

    Run the below query to identify the database character set and national characterset.
    ```console
    select PARAMETER,VALUE from nls_database_parameters where parameter like '%NLS%CHARACTERSET';
    ```
-   In your ouput NLS_CHARACTERSET is the database characterser and NLS_NCHAR_CHARACTERSET is the National Characterset.
+   In your ouput NLS_CHARACTERSET is the database Characterset and NLS_NCHAR_CHARACTERSET is the National Characterset.

    Sample output is shown below.